gdad-s-river/website/content/blog/defence-emails/index.md

 Because the app server was not anticipating anything like this ( our mistake ), the server was letting that request pass through.

-We were doing a blunder on our app server — letting any kind of requests passing through that path.
+We were doing a blunder on our app server — letting any kind of requests pass through that path.
 In other words that path should have been not strict.

-Strict path means something like — if a user is visiting a **`facebook.com/<username>`**, it should open your profile and timeline page.
+Strict path means something like — if a user is visiting a **`facebook.com/<username>`**, it should open that profile and timeline page.
 But if a user visits **`facebook.com/<username>/<gibberish>`**, the facebook server should either re direct the user to **`facebook.com/<username>/`** or redirect to a 'Not Found What You Are Looking For' page.
 Our app server was letting the gibberish kind of request in, doing some weird stuff in the background ( which was harming us, costing us thousands of rupees ).

 The weird stuff was that it was causing resetting of a crucial cookie used to evaluate promo codes for our users.
 Given it was bad on our part to let scrupulous requests come to our app server, it wasn't as big a blunder as the `'null'` thing I explained above.
 Giving `'null'` as a response to anything in a JSON response is preposterous and unacceptable.